dhable/caffeinatedideas.com/_posts/2012-08-20-documenting-rest.markdown

 <!--EndExcerpt-->

-When I started researching how people document their ReST APIs, I found a lot of posts simply playing the "it should be self documenting" card.
+When I started researching how people document their ReST APIs, I found a lot of posts simply playing the \"it should be self documenting\" card.
 As a developer for the last 12 years, I knew that was the same misguided line that people have been saying in this industry forever - think [XML][xml-myths].
 Frankly, there\'s a lot of information to convey and sometimes I need more than a verb and a URL.